telerik/kendo-ui-core/docs/controls/charts/appearance.md

         }
     });

 Note that theme names are case insensitive.

 ### Transitions

-The Chart uses animated transitions to display new and updated data.
-These transitions can be disabled through the `transitions` option:
+Kendo UI Charts use animated transitions to display new and updated data.
+These transitions can be disabled through the `transitions` option, as demonstrated below.

+###### Example

     $("#chart").kendoChart({
         series: [{